oplS16projects/DonAdu/README.md

 Math/Calculus students, and students of Computer Science (especially those in Computing 4 with Fred Martin) will deal with recursive functions- Fibonacci's Sequence, Fractals, etc. FTG aims to provide a resource where students may find visual examples of such functions, and are able to watch second by second as the fractals are drawn.

 ### Analysis
-Primarily, we will be using recursion in the fractal drawing algorithms.
+Primarily, we will be using recursion and data abstraction in the fractal drawing algorithms.
 At this time, we do not believe anything else will be used to an extent as thorough as recursion.

 ### Data set or other source materials
 The data used will be input from the user.